bilan604/initiative/README.md

 python main.py
 ```

+Running main.py locally automatically sets the environment variable in handling to True.
+The app is run from flask_app.py in production.

 ## Troubleshooting
-Check the python version
+If you encounter any errors, try checking the Python version
 ```
 python --version
 ```

-Upgrade pip.
-Older versions of packages can cause code to behave unexpectedly without warning.
+or upgrading pip.
+Older versions of packages can cause code to behave unexpectedly, sometimes without warning.
 ```
 pip install --upgrade pip
 ```